SandyRodger/LS170-171/lesson_4.md

 Pragma: no-cache
 Cache-Control: no-cache
 ```
-- Like this our server would read each line as a seperate request and return a 400 response code.
+- Like this, our server would read each line as a seperate request and return a 400 response code.
 - So we need to read everything, and then process it.
 The end of the message can be identified by the empty line after the final header.
 - Here is LS's code for doing this: